Magazine

 Specific weight Extra virgin olive oil

-Such variation in density is not an indication of low quality of the olive oil, but may depend on many factors, such as, for example, olive maceration techniques, temperature and the same variety of the starting olives.
+Such a variation in density is not an indication of low quality of the olive oil, but it can depend on many factors, such as, for example, olive maceration techniques, temperature and the same variety of the starting olives.
 For example, in the selection offered by Frantoio Congedi you can verify this difference by comparing two excellent extra virgin olive oils: one Extra Virgin Olive Oil – Light and another variety of Extra Virgin Olive Oil – Intense.
 Always remember, however, that the specific weight of the oil in no way affects its quality, but is representative, rather of the wide variety of olive trees in the area.